 Some of these conditions include:

-What’s the definition of prolonged?
-Typically, this is seen as a minimum of 12 months.
+Typically, a prolonged impairment is seen as a minimum of 12 months.
 If the disability continues after that time, it would be an ongoing disability and the person would be eligible for the tax credit.

 What’s considered severe?
 It means that someone with a disability takes an inordinate amount of time to accomplish a task (typically three times as long).
 It should also have an impact 90 percent of the time.